andela-bomotoso/MinimumEditDistance/README.md

 # Minimum Edit Distance
-In this project, I wrote a small python program that constructs the minimum cost table (using dynamic programming), it is enhanced with backtracing "pointers" to output edit operations.
+A python program that constructs the minimum cost table (using dynamic programming), it is enhanced with backtracing "pointers" to output edit operations.
 ### Inputs

 The input consists of sets of words (one set per line in ***lowercase***) for which the mininmum edit distance should be calculated.
 The first word in each line is the ***target*** word.
 All other words in the line are source words that must be transformed to the target word (using the minimum edit distance algorithm).
 The input file must be named ***words.txt***.
 Two additional files are provided (in the same format):